 - Any lumpy/bumpy swelling or dimpling, or changes in the texture of your boob or towards the armpit.

 - Changes in the shape or size of one boob.

 - Nipple discharge in one or both breasts (when you’re not pregnant or way past breastfeeding).

 - Swollen lymph nodes in the armpit or around the neck bone.

 - Thickening of the areola, any redness or scaliness in this area.

-1) Lie down on your back on the bed or stand in the shower and put your hand above the head.
-Use the Index, middle and ring finger of the other hand to begin the exam.
+Lie down on your back on the bed or stand in the shower and put your hand above the head.
+Use the index, middle and ring finger of the other hand to begin the exam.

-2) Mentally divide the breast into 4 quadrants and then start by pressing your fingers firmly into the armpit using circular motions while coming towards the nipple.
+Mentally divide the breast into four quadrants and then start by pressing your fingers firmly into the armpit using circular motions while coming towards the nipple.

-6) Squeeze the nipples to see if there is any abnormal discharge.
-By abnormal discharge, we mean any discharge which shouldn’t be there and blood (blood is never a good sign!).
+Squeeze the nipples to see if there is any abnormal discharge.
+By abnormal discharge, we mean any discharge which shouldn’t be there or blood.